Connect to UniWireless

 The client is compatible with all versions of Windows from Windows 7 and later.
 Authenticate as a student by following the link above to automatically install the client on your computer.
 If the installation fails, click on the Windows Desktop link to download the client and manually install it.

 The client requires Mac OS X 10.8 Mountain Lion or later in order to work.
 Authenticate as a student by following the link above.
 The automatic installation will fail and you will need to download and install the client manually.
-Please contact the Service Centre on +61 3 8344 0888 if you require further help.

 The client requires RHEL 6, 7 or Ubuntu 12.04, 14.04 (64-bit only) and newer in order to run.
 The application will not work on any Linux 32-bit platforms.